-That wraps up the top cloud computing news in February 2019!
+That wraps up the top cloud computing news in April 2019!
 Join me next month for the latest and greatest happenings in all things cloud computing.

 Last month we saw Google get in the game on two fronts with the beta of their on-premises solution and the acquisition of a database migration vendor.
 Heptio also reemerged as VMware Essential PKS, and I break down the VMware container offerings.
 Click here to read more.

 The first month of 2019 kicked off with another migration acquisition -- this time to empower the partner channel, a Microsoft win at the Pentagon and the Gartner Magic Quadrant for Cloud Management Platforms (finally!).
 Click here to read more.